 Pay tribute to a Frederick, Maryland native who won international acclaim

 Commemorate a woman who became an icon in an arts profession

 Expand public recognition of exceptional women

-In mid 2019 the club commissioned award-winning sculptor Sarah Hempel Irani to take the statue from concept to reality and in fall of that year officially launched a fundraising campaign.
+In mid 2019 the club commissioned award-winning sculptor Sarah Hempel Irani to take the sculpture from concept to reality and in fall of that year officially launched a fundraising campaign with a $209,000 goal.
 Within just a few months, the project garnered endorsements and substantial financial support from prominent business, public sector, government, and educational leaders and individuals.
 Among these are Frederick City’s mayor and its planning/zoning and parks divisions, our county executive, Heritage Frederick, Hood College, the Public Art Commission, and the Tourism Council.
-The project has received generous grants from Delaplaine Foundation, Inc., Ausherman Family Foundation, and Celebrate Frederick, along with many contributions from private donors.
-Donations to date will allow the statue to be installed in the spring of 2021.
-With sufficient additional funding, a garden-like setting will follow.
+The project has received generous grants from Delaplaine Foundation, Inc., Ausherman Family Foundation, and Celebrate Frederick, along with contributions from many private donors.

 The Claire McCardell Project is a fund of the Community Foundation of Frederick County, making all gifts tax deductible to the fullest extent of the law.